ComScore

 4. Avoiding extreme temperatures: Before you slap that skillet over a giant flame, make sure you know what temperatures it can safely handle (the box, website or instruction manual will tell you).
 And when you’re done in the kitchen, allow the pan to cool before running it under cold water—otherwise, you risk warping your cookware, and no one wants a wonky pan.

 5. Not heating an empty pan or pot: "An empty skillet gets a lot hotter than one with food in it, increasing your risk of toxic fumes," explains McManus.
-"We always recommend heating any non-stick skillet with oil or butter in it, as these fats smoke at lower temperatures—usually around 350 or 400°F, depending on the type of fat—and provide a visual cue that the pan is getting dangerously hot."
+"I always recommend heating any non-stick skillet with oil or butter in it, as these fats smoke at lower temperatures—usually around 350 or 400°F, depending on the type of fat—and provide a visual cue that the pan is getting dangerously hot."

 The Definitive Guide to Every Type of Pot and Pan (and What You Can Make in Each)